-Accountability is the company's effort to be open and responsible for all the activities carried out.
-This can be used as a company as a medium to build images and networks of stakeholders.
+- Sustainability Sustainability is a way for companies to take into account the sustainability of resources in the future - Accountability Accountability is the company's effort to be open and responsible for all the activities carried out.
+This can be used as a company as a medium to build images and networks of stakeholders. - Transparency Transparency plays a role in reducing information asymmetry, misunderstanding, especially information and accountability that have an impact on the environment.